docknetwork/planning/spec/0003-schema.md

   }

-  // Update the object with `author` key
+  // Update the object with `author` key.
+Repeatedly calling it will keep resetting the author
   // did can be a DID hex identifier or full DID setAuthor(did) {